KeevaLyu/AA--SOC-Framework/README.md

 $ cd boot
 $ ./start.sh -m ../maps/gml/vc/map -c ../maps/gml/vc/config
 ```
-- "vc" is short for Silicon Valley region, which can be changed to use another map.
+- `vc` is short for Silicon Valley region, which can be changed to use another map.
-- "SF" is short for San Francisco region.
+- `sf` is short for San Francisco region.

 Open the terminal window of the ```AA*-SOC``` root directory and execute
 ```bash